outcomesinsights/conceptql/doc/spec.md

 #### last
-- Node that is just shorthand for writing "occurrence: -1"
+- Operator that is just shorthand for writing "occurrence: -1"

 ```ConceptQL
 # For each patient, select the Condition that represents the last occurrence of an MI